PearCoding/Ignis/README.md

-# Ignis
+# Ignis Rodent

-Ignis is a raytracer for the RENEGADE project implemented using the Artic frontend of the AnyDSL compiler framework (https://anydsl.github.io/) and based on Rodent (https://github.com/AnyDSL/rodent).
+'Ignis Rodent' is a raytracer for the RENEGADE project implemented using the Artic frontend of the AnyDSL compiler framework (https://anydsl.github.io/) and based on Rodent (https://github.com/AnyDSL/rodent).

 ## Dependencies